 (Left: Prof. Fujii)(Right: From the left – Vice President Matsuno, Director Takamori, Prof. Fujii, Prof. Okugawa, Prof. Yokokohji, President Tadokoro)

-The recipient of the Award for Academic Achievement receives 100,000 yen prize money and a certificate.
-They will also receive a commemorative trophy (created by Art Glass Club ) presented by the selection committee members.
+The recipient of the Award for Academic Achievement receives 100,000 yen prize money, a certificate and a commemorative trophy (created by Art Glass Club ) presented by the selection committee members.

 The winners of the IEEE RSJ IROS 2018 Best Paper Award on Safety Security and Rescue Robotics in memory of Motohiro Kisoi are Nebraska University’s Evan Beachly, Carrick Detweiler, Sebastian Elbaum, Brittany Duncan, Carl Hilderbrandt, and Dirac Twidwell, as well as the U.S. Geological Survey’s Craig Allen.
 (The IEEE RSJ IROS 2018 Best Paper Award on Safety Security and Rescue Robotics in memory of Motohiro Kisoi was presented in Madrid in October 2018, therefore the winners were not present at today’s cereony.)